marcjubero/TweetBye/README.md

 # Jedi - iOS (february 2016)
 ## Project : TweetBye

-Tweet goodbye to those people who unfollowed you for any reason...
+Tweet goodbye those people who unfollowed you for any reason...